good-ware/js-log/README.md

 ## Requirements

+As of version 9, NodeJS version 14+ is required.
+Versions 8 and earlier work with NodeJS 8 and later.
+When the CloudWatch Logs transport is used, NodeJS support depends upon that of @aws-sdk.

-Node 14+. ulidx complains that Node 16+ is required but 14 works fine.
+ulidx complains that Node 16+ is required but 14 works fine.

 ## Installation